Phonograph record: Acoustic recording

-Early recordings were made entirely acoustically, the sound being collected by a horn and piped to a diaphragm, which vibrated the cutting stylus.
-Sensitivity and frequency range were poor, and frequency response was very irregular, giving acoustic recordings an instantly recognizable tonal quality.
-A singer almost had to put his or her face in the recording horn.
+Early recordings were made entirely acoustically, the sound was collected by a horn and piped to a diaphragm, which vibrated the cutting stylus.
+Sensitivity and frequency range were poor, and frequency response was irregular, giving acoustic recordings an instantly recognizable tonal quality.
+A singer almost had to put their face in the recording horn.
 A way of reducing resonance was to wrap the recording horn with tape.

 Even drums, if planned and placed properly, could be effectively recorded and heard on even the earliest jazz and military band recordings.
 The loudest instruments such as the drums and trumpets were positioned the farthest away from the collecting horn.
 Lillian Hardin Armstrong, a member of King Oliver's Creole Jazz Band, which recorded at Gennett Records in 1923, remembered that at first Oliver and his young second trumpet, Louis Armstrong, stood next to each other and Oliver's horn could not be heard.
 "They put Louis about fifteen feet over in the corner, looking all sad."

 Electrical recording

-During the first half of the 1920s, engineers at Western Electric, as well as independent inventors such as Orlando Marsh, developed technology for capturing sound with a microphone, amplifying it with vacuum tubes, then using the amplified signal to drive an electromechanical recording head.
+During the first half of the 1920s, engineers at Western Electric, as well as independent inventors such as Orlando Marsh, developed technology for capturing sound with a microphone, amplifying it with vacuum tubes (known as valves in the UK), and then using the amplified signal to drive an electromechanical recording head.
 Western Electric's innovations resulted in a broader and smoother frequency response, which produced a dramatically fuller, clearer and more natural-sounding recording.
 Soft or distant sounds that were previously impossible to record could now be captured.
 Volume was now limited only by the groove spacing on the record and the amplification of the playback device.
-Victor and Columbia licensed the new electrical system from Western Electric and recorded the first electrical discs during the Spring of 1925.
+Victor and Columbia licensed the new electrical system from Western Electric and recorded the first electrical discs during the spring of 1925.
 The first electrically recorded Victor Red Seal record was Chopin's "Impromptus" and Schubert's "Litanei" performed by pianist Alfred Cortot at Victor's studios in Camden, New Jersey.

 A 1926 Wanamaker's ad in The New York Times offers records "by the latest Victor process of electrical recording".
 It was recognized as a breakthrough; in 1930, a Times music critic stated: